stonehippo/iLED-app/README.md

 ### iOS-to-Arduino interface ###

-This app was designed around the serial-to-iOS interface provided by the .
+This app was designed around the serial-to-iOS interface provided by the Redpark C2-DB9 Serial to 30-pin cable.
 This cable has a standard male DB-9 serial connector one end and an Apple Dock Connector on the other.
 The cable uses the iOS External Accessory API to interface with RS-232 serial devices.

 There is more information the cable, including the Redpark SDK at the [Redpark Serial Cable for iOS](http://redpark.com/c2db9.html) page.